rebelsky/csc207c/_eboards/eboard20-2.md

 **Is there a stable version of Quicksort?**

 > I don't know of a stable _in-place_ version of Quicksort.
-The parition routine rearranges things too much.
+The partition routine rearranges things too much.

 **In merge sort, we'll need to make helper arrays.
 Where should we do that?**

 > I would use a helper array for the merge, but just use subarrays (given by `lb` and `ub`) for the recursive calls.

+> If you use this technique, you only need one helper array.

 ### Readings